modernNeo/quickRef/README.md

  * external hard drives [including Macbook] onto Arch
  * Calls script that mount usb on WSL

+## install_and_setup_vim
+Installs vim on [so far] Mac and sets up the colorscheme to be desert as the default vim colorscheme on most Linux systems sets the comments to a color that is hard to read.
+I will probably add support for Ubuntu and Arch in the near future

 ## connect_usb
 Will display the different USB connected to the Windows and lets the user choose which device to mount to WSL